School of Research Science, Dubai

 The school was subject to a British Overseas School’s inspection for 2010/11 for which is was rated largely Outstanding.
 The report made the note that pupils and students make excellent progress while at the school.
 “This is because teaching is outstanding overall and students’ are given the support to learn very well.
 Students start Year 1 below the average for England but as a result of the effective teaching they achieve above the average at the end of Year 6 and at the end of Year 11.”

-The KHDA gives the School of Research Science a thumbs up pretty much across the board.
-The school scores Good and Outstanding ratings for both progress and attainment in the core areas it measures: Islamic studies, Arabic, English, Maths and Science.
-Only in the Foundation stage does Attainment slip to Acceptable for English and Science.
+The KHDA gives the School of Research Science a thumbs up pretty much across the board in terms of progress and attainment.
+The school scores Good and Outstanding ratings in the core areas it measures: Islamic studies, Arabic, English, Maths and Science.
+Only in the Foundation stage does Attainment slip to Acceptable for English and Maths.
 However, in both of these cases Progress of students is judged Outstanding…

 Core strengths of the school according to Dubai’s education regulator include students’ understanding of Islamic values and local and wider culture, and “improvements” in attitudes and behaviour in the Foundation Stage and primary phase; high quality teaching, learning and assessment across almost all of the school; an outstanding curriculum; and a strong leadership, helping staff to take responsibility for leadership and improvement.